-OpenThread released by Nest is tested by a number of tools.
+OpenThread released by Google is tested by a number of tools.

-CI performs build checks for all example platforms using the GNU Arm Embedded Toolchain and for the POSIX platform using GCC, Clang, and Android.
+CI performs build checks for all example platforms using the GNU Arm Embedded Toolchain and for the simulated example using GCC, Clang, and Android.
 It also builds and tests against x86, platform architecture, and Thread device configurations.
 For more information on specific build targets, see the OpenThread Travis build matrix.

 In addition, CI performs:

 - Functional tests against CLI,

 OpenThread is fuzz tested with OSS-Fuzz.
 In this testing technique, invalid and random inputs are submitted at a high frequency and volume to software in order to find issues such as memory leaks or crashes.